How to Save Money on London Hotels for a 5 to 7 Night Stay (2026)

 4. Rethink where and how you sleep

-For a week, “standard hotel room near the sights” is not the only answer.
+For a week, a standard hotel room near the sights is not the only answer.
 Changing the type of accommodation or the room you choose can trim costs without downgrading the trip.

 • Serviced apartments and studio style stays.
 A kitchen and laundry can massively cut down food and laundry costs over seven nights.
 Cooking one meal a day and washing clothes once mid-trip can free up budget for experiences.